einchaurtieta/flows/docs/execution-model.md

    - Once the base runtime works, add specialized nodes (If/Else, Wait, Join variants) on top of the shared control primitives.

 Documenting the model now keeps the team aligned before we touch code, and it gives us a checklist for the upcoming implementation work.

+## Next steps

+1. **Editor integration**: expose switch handles in the canvas, call the shared `planEdgeConnection` helper for optimistic validation, and include `branchKey` when persisting edges.
+2. **Execution engine**: swap the linear `order` loop for the frontier-based scheduler that reads branch metadata (`branchScopeId`, `branchKey`) to decide which nodes become eligible after a Switch node runs.
+3. **Merge semantics**: design and validate Join/Merge nodes so reconvergence obeys the same shared rules (including future policies like All/First/N-of-M) before adding more control primitives.